-D. Special Rules and Limitations
+F. Special Rules and Limitations

-- 1. Violations of these Terms and Conditions are subject to penalty by the Board of Directors under the provisions of IHSA Bylaws and any special provisions contained therein. - 2.
-Protests and challenges may be filed with the contest manager by any adviser or judge.
+1. Violations of these Terms and Conditions are subject to penalty by the Board of Directors under the provisions of IHSA Bylaws and any special provisions contained therein.

+2. Protests and challenges may be filed with the contest manager by any adviser or judge.
 Other persons wishing to file such a protest or challenge shall do so through an adviser or judge at the contest.

-- 3. General Penalty for Violations by Students: Unless otherwise specified in the rules, the penalty for violations in any round of competition throughout the entire contest series shall be that the student's ranking in the round where the violation occurs be changed to last and the ranks of other students will be adjusted as necessary. - 4.
-Absence or Tardiness: Students must be present when the contest is scheduled to begin as printed in the program prepared and provided by the contest manager.
+3. General Penalty for Violations by Students: Unless otherwise specified in the rules, the penalty for violations in any round of competition throughout the entire contest series shall be that the student's ranking in the round where the violation occurs be changed to last and the ranks of other students will be adjusted as necessary.

+4. Absence or Tardiness: Students must be present when the contest is scheduled to begin as printed in the program prepared and provided by the contest manager.
 In the event a student cannot for any reason comply with the printed schedule, he or she must personally consult the contest manager to be excused.
 Only if the manager or a member of the Contest Event Committee gives the student written permission may any student enter a contest area after the contest has begun.
-Students failing to comply with the printed schedule without written excuse shall be disqualified. - 5.
-Photo Story Telling Event: Students participating in the photography category may only compete exclusively in photography. - 6.
-Equipment: Students may bring only the supplies and equipment specified in the category descriptions.
+Students failing to comply with the printed schedule without written excuse shall be disqualified.

+5. Equipment: Students may bring only the supplies and equipment specified in the category descriptions.
 Students may provide their own current AP stylebook and dictionary for use during all writing categories at the contest (non-electronic format only).
 Students competing in Yearbook Theme Development may use the following materials: magazines, markers, colored pencils, scissors, glue/glue sticks.
-Students whose materials are not in compliance with the guidelines will be disqualified. - 7.
-Recording Devices: Any device with the ability to record is permitted, however, the internet capabilities on the device must be disabled per rule VIII-D-8. - 8.
-Online Access: Internet access, use of email, instant messaging, cell phones/smart phones or other methods of sending/receiving information from sources inside or outside of the competition areas/room are prohibited with the exception of Yearbook Layout: Double Page Spread.
-Violation of this rule will result in a disqualification. - 9.
-Code of Conduct: Contestants may not confer with others for competitive advice or feedback. - 10.
-Late Discovery of Violation: If a violation is not discovered until after the close of the contest in which the violation occurred, the following procedure shall be followed: - a.
+Students whose materials are not in compliance with the guidelines will be disgualified.

+6. Online Access: Internet access, use of email, instant messaging, cell phones/smart phones or other methods of sending/receiving information from sources inside or outside of the competition areas/room are prohibited with the exception of Yearbook Layout: Double Page Spread.
+Violation of this rule will result in a disqualification.

+7. Code of Conduct: Contestants may not confer with others for competitive advice or feedback.

+8. Late Discovery of Violation: If a violation is not discovered until after the close of the contest in which the violation occurred, the following procedure shall be followed:

+a.
 The student shall be disqualified and advancement to the State Final denied if the violation is reported to the IHSA Office by Tuesday preceding the State Final.
 If the violation is not reported until after Tuesday, no action shall be taken and the matter shall be considered closed.

-- b.
-The rankings of other students in the event shall be revised upward. - c.
-The students shall be advanced on the basis of the revised rankings. - d.
+b.
+The rankings of other students in the event shall be revised upward.

+c.
+The students shall be advanced on the basis of the revised rankings.

+d.
 If the disqualified individual or school has won any awards, such awards shall be returned to the IHSA Office.
-An attempt will then be made to redistribute these awards on the basis of the revised rankings. - 11.
-If a contestant's cell phone is not being used as a recording device in an allowable category, then the contestant's cell phone must be powered down and out of sight during the competition or they will be disqualified.
+An attempt will then be made to redistribute these awards on the basis of the revised rankings.

+9. If a contestant's cell phone is not being used as a recording device in an allowable category, then the contestant's cell phone must be powered down and out of sight during the competition or they will be disqualified.